-Dining is one of the most common and competitive bonus categories amongst points and miles cards.
+Dining is one of the most common and competitive bonus categories among points and miles cards.
 This is because so many people in the United States go out to eat often.
 From simple convenience to special occasions, there are great opportunities to earn rewards for dining.

 But the question here is what kind of rewards do you want to earn?
 All three of the major transferrable currencies as well as cash back can be earned by eating out.

 Transferrable Points Cards

 This section overviews the cards that earn the most of each transferrable points currency for dining.
 Citi, American Express, and Chase points are highlighted as they are the most powerful points in the industry.

 The Citi Prestige currently has the highest rewards rate for dining in the points and miles world!
 You can earn 5x Citi Thank You (TY) points per dollar at restaurants with the Citi Prestige.
 You can also earn 5x points for Airfare (booked directly with the airline) and 3x points for Cruises and Hotels.
 And until August 31, you can earn 2x points on Entertainment purchases.

 American Express’ golden charge card earns 4x Membership Rewards (MR) points on US Restaurants and US Grocery Stores.
 There is a shared $25,000 annual spend limit for both categories.
 The Gold Card also offers $220 in dining and airline credits each year.
 These credits can help to justify the card’s $250 annual fee (NOT waived the first year) if you can use them to the fullest.

 The Gold Card currently has a sign-up bonus worth 35,000 points.
 This bonus can be earned after spending $2,000 in the first three months.
 The minimum spend requirement used to be just $2,000 within the first three months.
 But Amex doubled it to $4,000 in October 2019 to better align with competitors.
 Unfortunately, this makes the Gold Card’s bonus much less desirable than it used to be.

 Chase’s top travel card is one of the best for quickly earning Ultimate Rewards (UR) points.
 This card earns 3x points for Dining as well as General Travel.